If you’re looking for some good things you do with $1,000 right now, then you’re in the right place.

 Perhaps that $1,000 could be used to do the things you’ve always wanted to do to improve YOU!

-For example: Are you happy with your weight or body composition? $1,000 could go a long ways in joining a gym, working with a personal trainer, and getting the right resources to better understand healthy eating habits.
+For example: Are you happy with your weight or body composition? $1,000 could go a long way in joining a gym, working with a personal trainer, and getting the right resources to better understand healthy eating habits.

-When I was starting to get unhappy with my own waist-line, I made a conscious effort to buy a handful of ebooks from Amazon and join our local Plant Fitness.
+When I was starting to get unhappy with my own waistline, I made a conscious effort to buy a handful of ebooks from Amazon and join our local Plant Fitness.
 For a lot less than $1,000, in just a few months, I was eating smarter and working out regularly and managed to shave off 30 pounds of unnecessary fat!

 Maybe you always wanted to learn how to play the guitar, speak another language, be better at photography, or improve your golf swing.
 It doesn’t matter – what you enjoy is the thing that makes you happy, and so why not invest in something that will grow that happiness.

 Last but not least, one thing you could consider doing with $1,000 is to give it to a good cause.